-For information about signaling in the transport layer, see ATSC A/331 Section (TBD) [9].
+For information about signaling video characteristics, see ATSC A/331 [10].

 Annex A: Video Inputs (Informative)

 A.1 TELEVISION PRODUCTION STANDARDS

 The television production standards and associated spatial resolutions shown in Table A.1.1 define video input formats that are intended to enhance interoperability in the overall use of the ATSC 3.0 Digital Television System.